MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 - *outFile:* the name of the new data set
 - *inData:*  the name of an .xdf file or an RxXdfData object representing the original data set you are subsetting
 - *varsToDrop:* a character vector of variables to drop from the new data set, here CRSDepTime
-- *rowSelection:* keep only the rows where the flight was more than 15 minutes late.
+- *rowSelection:* keep only the rows where the flight was more than 15 minutes late

 The resulting call is as follows: